expo/expo/docs/pages/versions/unversioned/sdk/register-root-component.md

 You can set the `"main"` in **package.json** to any file within your project.
 If you do this, then you need to use `registerRootComponent`;
-`export default` will not make this component the root for the Expo app if you are using a custom entry file.
+`export default` will not make this component the root for the React Native app if you are using a custom entry file.

 For example, let's say you want to make `"src/main.js"` the entry file